By Emma Marshall (updated January 2023)

 The Zurich Card is designed to help tourists get around the city and sightsee in an efficient and cost-effective way.

 You can buy a Zurich Card for either 24 or 72 hours.
-As well as giving you unlimited second-class travel around the region, it entitles you to other benefits, including some boat trips/cruises and discounts on entry to museums.
+As well as giving you unlimited second-class travel on public transportation around the region, it entitles you to other benefits, including some boat trips/cruises and discounts on entry to museums.

 A Zurich Card is 27 CHF for 24 hours and 53 CHF for 72 hours.
 If you think you will be hopping on and off transport all day, and may also visit museums, it might save you money to purchase one.